 Sec.
 507.5.7.1 Signing of water sources and fire department connections.
 The fire code official shall require fire hydrants and fire department connections to be identified.
-Fire hydrants shall be identified by a reflectorized blue marker and fire department connections shall be identified by a reflectorized green marker, with a minimum dimension of 3 inches, in the center of the travel lane adjacent the water source, or by other methods approved by the fire code official.
+Fire hydrants shall be identified by a reflective blue marker and fire department connections shall be identified by a reflective green marker, with a minimum dimension of 3 inches, in the center of the travel lane adjacent the water source, or by other methods approved by the fire code official.

 All materials shall be listed and approved by the water purveyor and/or fire code official.
-The fire code official may require a fire hydrant to have any combination of 4" and $2 \frac{1}{2}$ inch outlets with National Standard Threads.
+The fire code official may require a fire hydrant to have any combination of one-4 inch and one-2 $\frac{1}{2}$ inch outlets with National Standards Threads.

-SEC 96.1.507.5.8 WATERLINE EXTENSIONS.
+SEC.
+96.1.507.5.8.
+WATERLINE EXTENSIONS.

 Sec.
-507.5.8 Waterline Extensions.
-The fire code official may require a waterline extension for the purpose of installing a fire hydrant is a water main is 1,500 feet or less from the property line.
+507.5.8 Waterline extensions.
+The fire code official may require a waterline extension for the purpose of installing a fire hydrant if a water main is 1,500 feet or less from the property line.